bardiz12/all-script/README.md

 # all-script
-all simple script that i write to make life easier wkwkw
+all simple script that i wrote to make life easier wkwkw

 | Script                                          | Description   |
 | ----------------------------------------------- | ------------- |